TechForAAPI/HackForChange/README.md

 A 2~5 min demo video is recommended for the final evaluation.
 You would also be given an opportunity to demonstrate your solution in a free-form format, in a safe and cozy environment.
 You have approximately two weeks’ hands-on time, that’s primarily because some participants have a full-time job and have very limited bandwidth on weekdays.
 Feel free to spend time based on your own availability and bandwidth!

+**Q: How to submit my work?**

+Please follow the instructions on our [GitHub page](https://github.com/TechForAAPI/HackForChange#how-to-submit-your-work) to submit your work.

 ## Judges